bheidecker/bettini/docs/_i18n/en/home/bio.md

 Dr. Heidecker is accredited as a cardiologist and as an internist in Germany, Switzerland, Austria, and the United States.
 She is board certified in cardiology, internal medicine and echocardiography in the United States and Europe.
+Dr. Heidecker recently received an honorary professorship from the University of Miami, where she held the 30th Annual Lemberg Lectureship for that occasion.